AndreaFavero71/Cubotone/README.md

 This repo contains the relevant files for ....

-How to make CUBOTone, my first Rubik’s cube solver robot.

-Differently from the newer CUBOTino series, CUBOTone uses servos and stepper motor resulting in a faster solving time.
+How to make CUBOTone, my first Rubik’s cube solver robot./n Differently from the newer CUBOTino series, CUBOTone uses servos and stepper motor resulting in a faster solving time.

 ![title image](/images/title.jpg)